 Enhanced Provision for Hearing Impairment

 The Spires College is proud to be the designated secondary school in Torbay for students with hearing impairment.
 As such, we have local authority funded places to ensure that Torbay has educational provision available for young people with a range of hearing loss.
-As part of this provision, we have a Hearing Support Centre led by a specialist teacher of the deaf, Mr Lee Fullwood, and LSAs with training and experience that allows us to offer specialist support for students with hearing loss.
+As part of this provision, we have a Hearing Support Centre led by the Local Authority Advisory Teacher, a specialist teacher of the deaf, Mr Lee Fullwood, and LSAs with training and experience that allows us to offer specialist support for students with hearing loss.

 Where necessary, we tailor educational programmes for individuals that include regular lessons delivered by Mr Fullwood.
 The Hearing Support Centre is purpose built especially for use with students with hearing impairments and the college operates a FM system linked to hearing aids to ensure that our students with hearing loss can access mainstream lessons.